BasicOverflow/homelab-infra-autoprovisioning/README.md

-# homelab-infra-autoprovisioning
+# Homelab Infra Autoprovisioning

+This repository contains lightweight Ansible automation for homelab infrastructure provisioning.

+- `proxmox` branch: provisions and configures Proxmox VMs intended to host cluster workloads
-k3s branch: hold ansible scripts to provision k3s cluster on selected vms/nodes
+- `k3s` branch: forked and modified by me to provision and configure the k3s cluster on selected VMs/nodes
-proxmox: holds ansible scripts to provision vms with purpose of running k3s on them